 Elwyn Brooks White, the author of the beloved children's classics Charlotte's Web, Stuart Little, and The Trumpet of the Swan, was born in Mount Vernon, New York on July 11, 1899.
 E. B. White's father was a piano manufacturer, and he had two brothers and three sisters.
 He graduated from Cornell University in 1921 and worked for United Press International and the American Legion.
 Funnily enough for such a famous writer, he always said that he found writing difficult and bad for one's disposition but he kept at it.
 Mr. White won countless awards, including the 1971 National Medal for Literature and the Laura Ingalls Wilder Medal, which commended him for making “a substantial and lasting contribution to literature for children.”
 He died on October 1, 1985.

-The Stories Behind The Books
+Stories Behind The Books

 During his lifetime, many young readers asked Mr. White if his stories were true.
 In a letter written to be sent to his fans, he answered, “No, they are imaginary tales… But real life is only one kind of life — there is also the life of the imagination.”